dataobservatory-eu/dataset/cran-comments.md

 * Ubuntu Linux 20.04.1 LTS, R-release, GCC
 * Windows Server 2022, R-devel, 64 bit

-This is a minor new release with improved methods on the dataset s3 class.
-It also removes a link that created a NOTE in the README.
+This is a documentation improvement.
+The latency of the Eurostat data warehouse triggered a broken link alarm on CRAN with one of the builds.
+That part of the vignette is not evaluated anymore, as the code chunk only served tutorial purposes.
+The same vignette text was very slightly altered for readability.